frame-lang/frame_transpiler/docs/source/getting_started/introduction/domain_block.rst

 ============

 The domain block contains the system data which are in scope for actions and event handlers.
-For instance an item in an e-commerce site might have a few member variables.
+For instance, an item in an e-commerce site might have a few system variables:

 .. code-block::